Junior & Youth Requirements

 Cycling BC Athlete Assistance Program

-The BC Athlete Assistance Program (BC AAP) is an athlete-centered program of financial assistance funded by the Province of British Columbia.
-The program seeks to recognize high performance athletes who are participating in programs offered through a provincial or national sport organization in recognized national or international competitions to relieve some of the pressures associated with training and competition needs.
+The Cycling BC Athlete Assistance Program (CBC AAP) is an athlete-centered program of financial assistance funded by Cycling BC.
+The program seeks to recognize high-performance athletes who are participating in programs offered through Cycling BC in recognized national or international competitions to relieve some of the pressures associated with training and competition needs.

 Be sure to email Tara with the following after submitting your application online: